codeunion/fundamentals-of-web-development/syllabus.md

 ## Sprint 3 - Core Patterns in Web Development

 This sprint will cover several "core patterns" in web development.

 Students will have the choice of defining their own project to work on, if they want.

+We want students asking questions like:

+- What is the desired user experience for my application?
+- How will my application interface with other applications?
+- Why does performance matter?
+- What is an appropriate design pattern to apply in this context?
+- Where in the codebase should this logic reside?
+- What is the difference in execution context between client and server?

 ### Topics Covered